 Using a birth ball

-Your birthing partner could assist you by sitting on a chair behind you whilst you squat face outwards in between their legs so that your arms are resting on their knees.
+Your birthing partner could assist you by sitting on a chair behind you while you squat facing outwards in between their legs so that your arms are resting on their knees.

-A lot of women like to stand up in Labour as it takes some pressure off their backs, and having the freedom to walk around is beneficial to help the head come down onto the cervix and help it to dilate.
-Some go for a walk up and down stairs to help open up the pelvis.
-Also rocking side to side whilst standing, leaning over a table or surface or a wall all help with labour progression.
+Many women like to stand up during labour, as it takes some pressure off of their backs, and having the freedom to walk around is beneficial to help the baby's head come down onto the cervix and help it to dilate.

 Best Positions for Labour and Birth

-Birthing stool looks like an over sized potty without a front on it and usually has some kind of handle on it so that you can push down in the second stage of labour and have something to grip on to.
+A birthing stool looks like an oversized potty without a front and usually has some kind of handle on it so that you can push down in the second stage of labour and have something to grip.

 Bean Bags and Yoga Mats

-Beanbags are great to relax onto and you could get yourself into a squatting position for the delivery supported by your partner and the beanbag.
+Beanbags are great to relax on, and you could get yourself into a squatting position for the delivery supported by your partner and the beanbag.

-Beanbags are often used in conjunction with yoga mats if you intend to deliver on the floor and cushions your knees if you end up on all fours!
+Beanbags are often used in conjunction with yoga mats if you intend to deliver on the floor; together, your knees are cushioned if you end up on all fours!

-Over the past 15 years attitudes to birthing normally have changed dramatically and within hospital settings are encouraging more active birthing.
+Over the past 15 years, attitudes toward labour and delivery have changed dramatically, and within hospital settings, healthcare professionals are encouraging more active birthing.

-If a woman was to lay back on the bed for the whole of her labour then the forces of gravity would be travelling in a horizontal direction rather than vertically, and so it is better to stay active in your labour once established and also for the second stage of labour.
+If a woman was to lay back on the bed for the whole of her labour, then the forces of gravity would be travelling in a horizontal direction rather than vertically, and so it is better to stay active during labour once established.

-If you have a hospital delivery and have strong analgesia on board such as an Epidural, some delivery beds can convert into a chair position so that you can move into a sitting or squatting position so your not restricted into laying down.
+If you have a hospital delivery and have received strong anti-pain medication, some delivery beds can convert into a chair position so that you can move into a sitting or squatting position.
+That way, you are not limited to lying on your back.